mohaids/instagram-to-discord-notifier/docs/README.md

 ## Using this Documentation

-1. Start with the main README.md file in the project's root for a high level overview
+1. Review with the main README.md file in the project's root for a high level overview of the project

 2. Set up your private Discord Server & capturing the webhook in your AWS Secrets Manager by following [these instructions](discord-setup.md)